fuyuncat/rquery/README.md

    - ceil(num) : Normal function.
 Get the ceil integer number of a given float number.<br />
    - round(num) : Normal function.
 Round a given float number.<br />
    - log(num) : Normal function.
 Get the log result of a given float number.<br />
+   - mod(num,div) : Normal function.
+Get the mod of a number.<br />
+   - abs(num) : Normal function.
+Get the abs value of a given float number.<br />
    - random([min,][max]) : Normal function.
 Generate a random integer.
 If no parameter provided, the range is from 1 to 100.
 Providing one parameter means rang from 1 to max.<br />
    - randstr(len,flags) : Normal function.
 Generate a random string. len: string length (default 8); flags (default uld) includes: u:upper alphabet;l:lower alphabet;d:digit;m:minus;n:unlderline;s:space;x:special(\`~!@#$%^&\*+/\|;:'"?/);b:Brackets([](){}<>); A lower flag stands for optional choice, a upper flag stands for compulsory choice. <br />
    - camelstr(str) : Normal function.
 Convert a string to camel string (First letter of each word is upper case).<br />
    - snakestr(str) : Normal function.
 Convert a string to snake string (First letter of each sentence is upper case).<br />
    - findnth(str,sub[,Nth]) : Normal function.
 Find the position of Nth sub in str, if Nth is positive number, search from head, if Nth is negative, search from tail.<br />
    - revertstr(str) : Normal function.
 Convert a string to reverse sequence (e.g. abc -> cba).<br />
+   - ascii(char) : Normal function.
+Get the ascii code of a char.<br />
+   - char(int) : Normal function.
+Get character of an ascii code number.<br />
    - dateformat(date) : Normal function.
 Convert a date data to a string with the given format.<br />
    - timediff(date1,date2) : Normal function.
 Get the difference (in seconds) of two date.<br />
    - now() : Normal function.
 Get current date time.<br />